MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-azure-object.md

 ---
 author: alwinv
-description: Learn how to anchor a guide in Dynamics 365 Guides by using Object Anchors ms.author: alwinv ms.date: 09/14/2023 ms.topic: how-to
+description: Learn how to anchor a guide in Dynamics 365 Guides by using object anchors ms.author: alwinv ms.date: 09/14/2023 ms.topic: how-to
-title: Anchor a guide in Dynamics 365 Guides by using Object Anchors ms.reviewer: mhart ms.custom: bap-template
+title: Anchor a guide in Dynamics 365 Guides by using object anchors ms.reviewer: mhart ms.custom: bap-template
 ---

-# Anchor a guide in Dynamics 365 Guides by using Object Anchors
+# Anchor a guide in Dynamics 365 Guides by using object anchors

 > [!VIDEO https://www.youtube.com/embed/BXhMFjGFbTQ]

-Object Anchors uses sensing and processing on HoloLens 2 to recognize a physical object and match it with a digital twin in Guides.
+Object anchors uses sensing and processing on HoloLens 2 to recognize a physical object and match it with a digital twin in Guides.
 This feature supports large static objects only.

+## Overall process for creating an Object Anchor

 To use object anchors, authors must complete the following steps: